 AI generates icons with gibberish text and missing fingers.
 It collapses theosis into New Age pantheism.
 The failures aren't random—they reveal a structural bias toward Western theological categories.

 A Catholic AI trained on 23,000 Church documents still can't tell settled doctrine from open questions.
-Protestant bias isn't accidental.
-It's architectural.
+Our data suggests Protestant bias may be structural, not accidental.

 ChatGPT placed Calvin in the 20th century.
 That's not the real problem.
 AI systematically distorts Reformed soteriology in one direction—toward human agency, away from divine sovereignty.